Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Introduction

-To improve the early convergence results, recent attention has been drawn towards the dependency of convergence on $n$ and $d$, which is referred to as the ``convergence complexity" analysis by \cite{rajaratnam2015mcmc}.
+To improve the early convergence results, recent attention has been drawn towards the dependency of convergence on $n$ and $d$, which is referred to as the ``convergence complexity'' analysis by \cite{rajaratnam2015mcmc}.
 In particular, \cite{rajaratnam2015mcmc} demonstrates that the geometric convergence rate of LassoDA's $v$-marginal chain is at most $\frac{d}{n+d-2}$, through constructing a lower bound on the correlation between consecutive $v$ samples and running numerical experiments.
-Albeit promising, the study does not address the convergence of the joint $(\beta,v)$-chain.
-Following \cite{rajaratnam2015mcmc}, \cite{qin2019convergence} improves upon \cite{roy2007convergence}, providing two sets of results supporting that the geometric convergence rate of ProbitDA can be bounded away from one when (1) $d$ is fixed, $n \rightarrow \infty$ or (2) $n$ is fixed, $d \rightarrow \infty$.
-To address the problem with both $n$ and $d$ growing, the follow-up work \cite{qin2022wasserstein} demonstrates that the geometric convergence rate can be bounded away from one in particular settings: (1) $n$ and $d$ are arbitrary and the prior provides enough shrinkage, or (2) $n \rightarrow \infty, d \rightarrow \infty$, and the design matrix has repeated structure.
+Albeit promising, the study does not address the convergence of the joint chain of $(\beta,v)$, which is the complete parameter set of LassoDA.
+Following \cite{rajaratnam2015mcmc}, \cite{qin2019convergence} improves upon \cite{roy2007convergence}, providing two sets of results supporting that the geometric convergence rate of ProbitDA can be bounded away from one when (i) $d$ is fixed, $n \rightarrow \infty$ or (ii) $n$ is fixed, $d \rightarrow \infty$.
+To address the problem with both $n$ and $d$ growing, the follow-up work \cite{qin2022wasserstein} demonstrates that the geometric convergence rate can be bounded away from one in particular settings: (i) $n$ and $d$ are arbitrary and the prior provides enough shrinkage, or (ii) $n \rightarrow \infty, d \rightarrow \infty$, and the design matrix has repeated structure.
 The joint dependency of $n$ and $d$ in general cases remains unknown.
-After all, albeit insightful, the asymptotic results generally have no direct implications for non-asymptotic settings.
+Although insightful, the asymptotic results generally have no direct implications for non-asymptotic settings.

-More recently, \cite{johndrow2019mcmc} provides theoretical and empirical evidence to support that ProbitDA and LogitDA mix slowly with highly imbalanced response data.
-They perform the analysis under a 1-dimensional perfectly imbalanced model with the response data being the all-one vector.
-Precisely, they show upper bounds on the conductance: $\mathcal{O}(\frac{(\log n)^{2.5})}{\sqrt{n}})$ for ProbitDA and $\mathcal{O}(\frac{(\log n)^{5.5}}{\sqrt{n}})$ for LogitDA.
-These account for lower bounds on mixing times with a warm start: $\Omega(\frac{n}{(\log n)^{5}})$ for ProbitDA and $\Omega(\frac{n}{(\log n)^{11}})$ for LogitDA.
-They demonstrate that the two DA algorithms underperform a Metropolis-Hasting algorithm under the simplified model.
-As opposed to their study, ours provides upper bounds on mixing times under warm starts for ProbitDA and LogitDA in general settings, including the settings with imbalanced response data.
+More recently, \cite{johndrow2019mcmc} shows that ProbitDA and LogitDA mix slowly with highly imbalanced response data.
+In a one-dimensional perfectly imbalanced model with all-one responses, they established conductance upper bounds of $\tilde{\mathcal{O}}(n^{-1/2})$ (which imply mixing time lower bounds of $\tilde \Omega(\sqrt{n})$), underperforming a Metropolis–Hastings algorithm.
+In contrast, we derive mixing time upper bounds in more general settings, including imbalanced responses.